AngryCarrot789/FramePFX/docs/Plugins.md

 # Plugin System Overview
 A recent update allows support for plugins, either core projects or dynamically loaded plugins.

-### Core projects
+### Core plugins
-These are not really plugins, but instead modules.
+These are more like 'modules' of the application.
 They are projects referenced by the main project and are loaded before dynamic plugins.

 For example, the FFmpegMedia plugin is a core plugin, and implements exporting
 and playback of media files.
 This core plugin is only loaded when FFmpeg is available